DeanCording/node-red-contrib-statistics/README.md

 ## Inputs

 Normally, the value of an input property is saved into the data set.
+The `input property` may also contain an array of values which will be saved into the data set.
+If `data set size` is greater that 0 then the size of the data set will be limited to the number of elements specified, with the oldest elements dropped first.

 When a message with a topic that ends in a statistical function name is received, that statistic is calculated and output to the output property.
 For example, a message with the topic `data/mean` would output the mean of the data received so far.
 Optionally, the function name can be stripped from the topic.
 For statistical functions that require a parameter, the parameter is passed in using the parameter property.

 ## Functions